Reinaldo Rivera

 Reinaldo Javier Rivera (born September 13, 1963) is a Spanish-born American serial killer who abducted, raped, and killed four women in South Carolina and Georgia between 1999 and 2000, all in the Augusta metropolitan area.
 He was convicted in one of those deaths and sentenced to death in the latter state, where he still remains on death row.

 Early life

-Born in Madrid, Spain in the family of a doctor, Reinaldo and his family moved to Puerto Rico when he was seven years old.
+Born in Madrid, Spain in the family of a doctor, Rivera and his family moved to Puerto Rico when he was seven years old.
 At age 19, he joined the United States Navy, serving in Orlando, Florida and San Diego, California.
 As an adult, between December 1986 and March 1991, Rivera worked for the Joint Chiefs of Staff in Washington, D.C., attending the University of South Carolina, where he earned a degree in office administration.
 He previously resided in Graniteville, Columbia and Fayetteville, North Carolina, before settling in North Augusta.
 On Valentine's Day in 1993, he married Tammy Lisa Bonnette and had two children.
 By 1998 Rivera acquired a job as a tire inspector for the Firestone Tire and Rubber Company in Aiken.